niklasdewally/labstatus/README.md

 # labstatus

-A script to easily find a free lab machine to use, and check the status of many remote machines.
+A script to easily find a free lab machine to use, and more generally to check the status of many remote machines.

 ## Usage